BA(Hons) Culture, Media and Creative Industries

 Why study Culture, Media and Creative Industries?

-On our flexible, interdisciplinary BA(Hons) Culture, Media and Creative Industries you’ll specialise in cultural theory, media practice work, the creative industries, or blend all three.
+On our flexible, interdisciplinary BA(Hons) Culture, Media and Creative Industries degree, you'll specialise and gain skills and experience in cultural theory, media practice work and the creative industries.

-You’ll gain knowledge in key concepts, theories and debates relating to social justice, sustainability, power and representation within the context of media, culture and society.
+Learn about core concepts, theories and debates relating to social justice, sustainability, power and representation in media, culture and society.

 Why UWE Bristol?

-Learn from creative industry professionals with a wide range of specialisms who are active in internationally recognised research, have extensive industry expertise or both.
-Through small class sizes, your lecturers will give you personalised guidance, shaping your creative practice and future creative career.
+Learn from experts in the creative and cultural industries with broad specialisms who are active in internationally recognised research, have extensive industry expertise or both.
+Through small class sizes, your lecturers will give you personalised one-to-one guidance, shaping your creative practice and future career.

-Work with our external partners in Bristol’s thriving cultural and media sector, offering you strong links to key creative media-makers and cultural organisations.
-These include powerhouses like the Watershed, Pervasive Media Studio, Arnolfini and MShed’s collection of museums, as well as small-scale innovative, independent producers and artists.
+Work with our external partners within the thriving cultural and creative hub of Bristol, a UNESCO City of Film, offering you strong connections to media-makers and cultural organisations.
+These include powerhouses like the Watershed, Pervasive Media Studio, Arnolfini and MShed and small-scale innovative, independent producers and artists.

 Where can it take me?